Aboriginal Australians: Terminology

 The term Aboriginal Australians includes many distinct peoples who have developed across Australia for over 50,000 years.
-These peoples have a broadly shared, though complex, genetic history, but it is only in the last two hundred years that they have been defined and started to self-identify as a single group, socio-politically.
+These peoples have a broadly shared, complex, genetic history, but it is only in the last two hundred years that they have been defined and have started to self-identify as a single group socio-politically.
 While some preferred the term Aborigine to Aboriginal in the past, as the latter was seen to have more directly discriminatory legal origins, use of the term Aborigine has declined in recent decades, as many consider the term an offensive and racist hangover from Australia's colonial era.

 The definition of the term Aboriginal has changed over time and place, with family lineage, self-identification and community acceptance all being of varying importance.

 The term Indigenous Australians refers to Aboriginal Australians and Torres Strait Islander peoples, and the term is conventionally only used when both groups are included in the topic being addressed, or by self-identification by a person as Indigenous.
 (Torres Strait Islanders are ethnically and culturally distinct, despite extensive cultural exchange with some of the Aboriginal groups, and the Torres Strait Islands are mostly part of Queensland but have a separate governmental status.)
 Some Aboriginal people object to being labelled Indigenous, as an artificial and denialist term, because some non-Aboriginal people have referred to themselves as indigenous because they were born in Australia.